 What I'm looking for . . .

 When it comes to fiction or memoir, I’m looking for a voice that is arresting from the first page, as in Catherine Gildiner’s Coming Ashore.
 A strong story is important too, and though I generally don’t acquire genre fiction (romance, sci-fi, mystery, etc.), some genre flair can be a welcome addition, as in Alexandra Grigorescu’s Cauchemar.
 With Crissy Calhoun, I edit the Pop Classics series, and I also work on pop culture books outside the series, especially music books (Joni Mitchell, Nowhere with You).
-I am always looking for books on health, social issues and the environment, and especially love when those things intersect (The Urban Cycling Survival Guide, Born to Walk).
+I am always looking for books on health, social issues, women's issues, and the environment, and especially love when those things intersect (The Urban Cycling Survival Guide, Born to Walk).
 While I don't acquire problem-oriented self-help, I am a sucker for books about self-improvement: let's call this category being awesomer.

 What I read (and loved) recently . . .